 Slow roasting beef gives you a juicy, tender roast served best with your favorite veggies.
 You will be amazed at how easy this roast beef is to prepare.

-I also have a Garlic Infused Roast Beef for those garlic lovers.
+I also have a Garlic Roast Beef for those garlic lovers.
 Leftover roast beef make a great lunch the next day, some of my favorites are Roast Beef Sandwich with Melted Cheese and Caramelized Onions and Roast Beef Arugula and Shaved Parmesan on a Baguette.

 Purchase a meat thermometer if you don’t own one and it will come out perfectly cooked every time.

 Roast Beef and Gravy

 - Meat thermometer a must